-- Improving their knowledge and understanding of the functions of money • Enabling them to apply basic financial skills in a variety of relevant - contexts applicable to children as they mature into adulthood - Using and developing broader personal and social skills in relation to monev - Developing the confidence to make financial decisions in a responsible manne continue into their adulthood.
+- Improving their knowledge and understanding of the functions of money Enabling them to apply basic financial skills in a variety of relevant - contexts applicable to children as they mature into adulthood Using and developing broader personal and social skills in relation to - moneyDeveloping the confidence to make financial decisions in a responsible - Held at the RHB premises, the programme is a day-long workshop with continue into their adulthood.
 It is our hope that this programme will be the starting point of RHB's relationship with these children and that they will eventually continue banking with RHB.
 Through the programme's continuation, the children will also continue to build their savings and grow their bank accounts.